9 SECRETS OF MOMS WHO RAISE GIRLS WITH CONFIDENCE

 Even worse-the explanation could be a 2014 report from Google that reported American parents searched “Is my son a genius” twice as often as they Googled “Is my daughter a genius?”

-By the way, boys tend to be more obese than girls and girls do have more of a natural ability to do well in school.
+Oh, by the way, boys tend to be more obese than girls and girls do have more of a natural ability to do well in school.
+But ya don’t see those facts reflected in the search engine’s history.

 Your daughter’s self-esteem is going to start plummeting at a high rate around fourth or fifth grade, and it’s going to continue to drop.